gowrishacv/AzCops/README.md

 This solution supports multiple Azure tenants and subscriptions, provides automated cost optimization insights, and enables governed remediation workflows.

+Also, I have not yet received a response from HR regarding either the Kündigung/Vergleich proposal or the interim reference letter request.

 ## Development Guidelines

 Please review the AI contribution policy before submitting AI-assisted changes: